 Makes sense to switch if:

 - You were on the Dev plan and now have no individual option.
-Tabnine's cheapest plan is $39/month enterprise, and Bodega One pays for itself in the second month against that
+Tabnine's cheapest plan is $39/month enterprise, and Bodega One Code pays for itself in the second month against that

 - You work on anything sensitive: client projects, internal tooling, anything under NDA.
 Cloud inference on Tabnine means code leaves your machine.
-On Bodega One with Ollama, it doesn't.
+On Bodega One Code with Ollama, it doesn't.

 - You want model flexibility: different providers for different tasks, not just whatever Tabnine decides to run